nwchemgit/nwchem-wiki/Properties.md

 **Calculating EPR and paramagnetic NMR parameters:** The following [tutorial](EPR-pNMR.pdf "wikilink") illustrates how to combine the hyperfine, gshift and shielding to calculate the EPR and paramagnetic NMR parameters of an open-shell system.
+All calculations are compatible with the ZORA model potential approach.

 For theoretical and computational details, please refer to the following
 references: